Luke Perry’s Death Will Be Addressed On ‘Riverdale’ At The ‘Top Of Season 4’

 “We knew we had to honor Luke and address Luke’s death on the show,” he said.

-Perry unfortunately and suddenly passed away in March after suffering from a “massive stroke.”
+Perry unfortunately and suddenly passed away in March after suffering from a stroke.

 The showrunner explained that they ultimately decided to wait because the Season 3 finale had already been written with Perry’s character included.